MGamalE/GitSheet/README.md

 * 🗒️ With `SVN` and `VSS`, Microsoft went ahead with a new version control, `TFS (Team Foundation Server)`, which enabled to work with `Checking out file system as  VSS`, or `Branching model as SVN`.

-* 🗒️ In the meantime, `Git` as introduced with a powerful merging model, and as a  distributed version control, not like `VSS / SVN`  which working as a client/server system, so no need to be connected to a server.
+* 🗒️ In the meantime, `Git` was introduced with a powerful merging model, and as a  distributed version control, not like `VSS / SVN`  which working as a client/server system, so no need to be connected to a server.